-The Company's ability to continue operations after December 31, 2018 will depend on its ability to obtain additional funding, as to which no assurances can be given.
+The Company anticipates it will continue to incur net losses for the foreseeable future and the Company's ability to continue operations for the remainder of the fourth quarter of 2019 and beyond will depend on its ability to obtain additional funding, as to which no assurances can be given.
 There can be no assurance that any financing by the Company can be realized by the Company, or if realized, what the terms of any such financing may be, or that any amount that the Company is able to raise will be adequate.
-Based upon the foregoing, there is substantial doubt about the Company's ability to continue as a going concern.
+Based upon the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern.